ekumenlabs/fruit_detection/README.md

 docker compose -f docker/docker-compose.yml --profile simulated_pipeline down
 ```

+### Parameter tuning

+The following detection node parameters are exposed and can be modified via rqt_gui when running any pipeline:

-### Minimum bounding box tuning
+#### Minimum bounding box

-There are two parameters (`bbox_min_x` and `bbox_min_y`, both measured in pixels) available in the detection node, that can be used to filter the inferences based on the size of the bounding boxes generated.
-They can be modified via rqt_gui (Plugins -> Configuration -> Dynamic Reconfigure).
+The two parameters `bbox_min_x` and `bbox_min_y` are both measured in pixels. `bbox_min_x` can take values between 0 and 640, and `bbox_min_y` can take values between 0 and 480.
+They can be used to filter the inferences based on the size of the bounding boxes generated.

+#### Score threshold

+The parameter `score_threshold` takes values between 0.0 and 1.0.
+It can be used to filter inferences based on their confidence values.

 ## Bonus track: rosbags